TZstatsADS/fall2022-project2-group4/README.md

 Please see each subfolder for a README file.

-Note: requirements.txt contains all the python packages and versions necessary for this project.
+Note: global.R contains the code for running the Shiny App